MERNCraft/Nail-It/docs/md/30-Hitting-More-Than-Once.md

 ![The Stop button in the Control Panel](images/stopButton.webp)

-2. Check the first error you got, before you ran the debugger:
+2. Check the first error you got, before you ran the debugger, to see where the error occurred:

 ```tex-w
 RangeError: Invalid count value: -1